2020 MotoE World Cup: Regulation changes

 In case two races are held in the same weekend, the E-Pole qualifying session determines the starting grid for Race 1, while the grid for Race 2 features the riders in the order they have finished Race 1, followed by the non-classified riders sorted by qualifying time.
 Previously, both races were run with the same starting grid, based on E-Pole results.
 Only the pole rider of the first race of a weekend is credited with a pole position; the polesitter for the second race is not officially recorded for the rider.

 Calendar

 The MotoE provisional calendar, released in September 2019, featured six races in five venues, supporting the Spanish, French, Dutch, Austrian and San Marino Grands Prix—the latter being a double-header; an additional race was added in December 2019, when a double-header in Valencia replaced the single French race.

 As a revised schedule was released in June 2020 in response to the COVID-19 pandemic, the following Grands Prix took place in 2020.

+Cancelled Grands Prix

 The following rounds were cancelled or were removed from the updated MotoE schedule in response to the COVID-19 pandemic: